rbgvictoria/vicflora-static-pages/help.md

 The text provided in VicFlora is copyright to the Royal Botanic Gardens Board, but is published here under a Creative Commons Attribution 4.0 international licence ([CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)).

-Similarly, many of the botanical images are copyright to the Royal Botanic Gardens Board, but are published here under a Creative Commons Attribution Non-commercial ShareAlike 4.0 international licence ([CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)).
+Similarly, many of the botanical images are copyright to the Royal Botanic Gardens Board and other rights holders, but are published here under a Creative Commons Attribution Non-commercial ShareAlike 4.0 international licence ([CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)).

 ### Third party copyright